webix-hub/docs/data/api/refs/ui.fileview.md

 - api/link/ui.fileview_isselected.md - checks whether the specified item is selected or not
 - api/link/ui.fileview_isvisible.md - checks whether the view is visible
 - api/link/ui.fileview_load.md - loads data from an external data source.
-- api/link/ui.fileview_loadnext.md - sends a request to load the specified number of records to the end of the clientside dataset or to the specified position
+- api/link/ui.fileview_loadnext.md - sends a request to load the specified number of records to the end of the client-side dataset or to the specified position
 - api/link/ui.fileview_locate.md - gets the id of an item from the specified HTML event
 - api/link/ui.fileview_mapevent.md - routes events from one object to another
 - api/link/ui.fileview_move.md - moves the specified item to the new position